TerryOShea/cardsharp/README.md

 creating popular decks.

 ### Spaced Repetition
-I will use the Anki API to implement a(n optional) spaced repetition scheme for users--CardSharp will calculate the best cards and decks for each user to study based on their past mastery and the amount of time since last training.
+I will use the Anki API to implement an optional spaced repetition scheme for users--CardSharp will calculate the best cards and decks for each user to study based on their past mastery and the amount of time since last training.